Lerdo County Jail

 The applicant (Bride or Groom) and Wedding Officiant must appear together at the Kern County Clerk-Recorder Office (1115 Truxtun Ave.,1st Floor, Bakersfield) to obtain the marriage license.
 Your wedding officiant, the person “solemnizing the ceremony” (that’s us) MUST ACCOMPANY YOU.
 Bring with you an Original Government Issued ID - required (no exceptions), along with proof that the person is currently incarcerated – “Notice of Incarcerated Individual” letter (G- 900 Attachment B).

 Here are the steps that you must take when your "Love" is unable to appear because of their incarceration:

-Full payment for services must be paid when we meet; Cash or Credit Card:
+Full payment for services must be paid up front:

 All paperwork must be done prior to performing the wedding and you will need approval from the county jail administrators.

 *** First, call Lerdo County Jail (Facility where your fiancé/fiancée is being held) and request to speak to the Deputy in charge of Marriage Coordination.
 Once you have them on the phone, advise them that you are requesting a "Notice of Incarcerated Individual” (G- 900 Attachment B)" letter because you are wanting to get married to your fiancé/fiancée.